escapin/CVJFunct/README.md

 # A library of cryptographic operations

+The library provides both real implementations and idealizations of the following cryptographic operations:

-1. Publick Key Encryption with a Public Key Infrastructure
+1. Public Key Encryption with a Public Key Infrastructure
-2. Digital Signature with a Public Key Infrastructure
+2. Digital Signatures with a Public Key Infrastructure
 3. Private Symmetric Encryption
 4. Nonce Generation
 5. Authenticated Message Transmission: an authenticated channel to a server
 6. Secure Authenticated Message Transmission: an encrypted and authenticated channel to a server

+The real operations can be used for actually implementing Java systems.
+Instead, idealizations allow for tool-assisted security analysis of these systems.
+See below for detalis.

 ## Dependencies

 * Java JDK (tested with both `openjdk-7` and `oraclejdk-8`).
-* Java Cryptography Extension (only for oraclejdk).
+* Java Cryptography Extension (only needed for oraclejdk).
 * Bouncy Castle Cryptographic API and Test Classes (tested with `{bcprov | bctest}-jdk15on-147.jar`)
 * SQLJet (tested with `sqljet-1.1.6.jar`)
 * JUnit (tested with `junit-4.8.2.jar`)
 * JavaParser (tested with `javaparser-1.0.8.jar`)
 * Apache Ant (tested with `apache-ant-1.8.4.jar`)